Trimble Siteworks Positioning System

-Featuring the bigger, better Trimble TSC7 Controller or the Trimble T10 Tablet, the Trimble SPS986 GNSS Smart Antenna and Trimble Siteworks Software, the Trimble Siteworks Positioning System is made for the way construction surveyors and supervisors work.
+Featuring the bigger, better Trimble TSC7 Controller or the Trimble T7 or T10 Tablet, the Trimble SPS986 or SPS785 GNSS Smart Antenna and Trimble Siteworks Software, the Trimble Siteworks Positioning System is made for the way construction surveyors and supervisors work.

 Casey Cyrus, business area manager for Trimble Site Positioning Systems, shares some of the background behind the development of the new Trimble Siteworks system.

 Q: We know the new Trimble Siteworks system is designed based on customer feedback.
 What did you hear from customers that led to increasing the screen size and reworking the interface?